Fourier type operators on Orlicz spaces and the role of Orlicz Lebesgue exponents: The role of upper and lower Lebesgue exponents for Young functions

 The following proposition shows that the condition $q_\Phi >1$ cannot be linked to strict convexity for the Young function $\Phi$.

-\begin{prop} Let $\Phi$ and $\Psi$ be Young functions which are non-zero outside the origin, and let $q_{\Phi}$ be as in \eqref{Eq:StrictYoungFunc1}.
+\begin{prop} Let $\Phi$ be a Young function, which is non-zero outside the origin, and let $q_{\Phi}$ be as in \eqref{Eq:StrictYoungFunc1}.
 Then the following is true: \begin{enumerate} \item if $q_{\Phi} > 1$, then there is an equivalent Young function to $\Phi$ which is strictly convex;

 \vrum

 \item $\Phi$ can be chosen such that $q_\Phi >1$ but $\Phi$ is not strictly convex;

 \vrum